eighteyes/bitwig/_posts/2014-04-04-utilities.markdown

 }
 {% endhighlight %}

-Also alert(), to have messages show in a fading popup.
+alert(), to have messages show in a fading popup.

 {% highlight javascript %}
 function alert(msg) {